 Woodpecker holes in trees happen for a variety of reasons.
 In many cases, woodpeckers are going after insects that are in the tree ,which means that not only do you have a woodpecker problem, you may have an insect problem as well.
 Other types of woodpeckers may be creating holes in your trees so that they can get at the sap of the tree.
 Other reasons a woodpecker may be pecking on trees is to build nests, attract mates and even store food.

-In most cases, woodpecker damage to trees itself is not very harmful to the tree, but does create wounds that disease and insects can enter the tree.
-In extreme cases of
+In most cases, woodpecker damage to trees itself is not very harmful to the tree, but does create wounds that diseases and insects can enter the tree.
+In extreme cases of woodpecker holes in trees, the tree trunk or branch may become girdled, which causes the area above the girdled bark to die.

 How to Prevent Woodpecker Damage